What is a cancellation policy?

 The cancellation policies are going to be visible to those who are booking your products, so they will always know what your cancellation policy is at the time of booking.

-Your cancellation policies will appear in the checkout step of your booking engine.
-Your customers will need to agree to them along with your terms & conditions.
+Your cancellation policies will appear in the product page widget.
 Please note that if you haven't added a cancellation policy, this field will not appear.

 Here you can find more information on How to add cancellation policies to Experiences